The Stoned Immaculate: Meet the Weed Nuns of the San Joaquin Valley

 No one who works with us, or for us, has to put on the habit, unless they feel like they want to.
 We do make vows, but our obedience is to the cycles of the earth and to the plants.

 [The Merced City Council] could shut me down.
 But I've already made it clear to all of them that they're going to have to shut me down.

 As a self-identified "nun," how would you describe your spirituality?

 I think there are many, many women who are missing the concept of a sort of sisterhood, a supporting sisterhood.
 I would never, ever say that we are aspiring or trying to be like the Catholic nuns, because we're not.
 We're trying to do something that's more activist-based, that's more planet-based, Mother Earth-friendly.
 What we are very, very strict about is being vegan during our medicine-making moon cycles.
 There are two weeks out of the month where we are strictly vegan because that actually does something for Mother Earth.
 That to me is putting an olive branch to the old concept of sisterhood.
 We want to be empowered [women], something that will teach a culture of activism for change.

 Can you explain how harvesting medical cannabis is a spiritual practice for the Sisters?

 The cannabis culture, stoner culture, is kind of offensive to those of us who have held a pipe up to a shaking Parkinson's patient, and seen how [with] one hit out of the pipe, his shakes can go away, and he can actually get up and make tea and act like a normal person.
 So the spirituality for me, personally, it was a convenient way to develop a work ethic in my business.
 It's a mode of work that demands excellence, that demands high quality, and demands intention and purpose.
 It nourishes me to have that in my daily life.
 But it does something bigger.
-As long as we are the honourable women and wear the garb honourably, then we are a counterbalance to the stoner culture.
+As long as we are the honorable women and wear the garb honorably, then we are a counterbalance to the stoner culture.